Wicked Movie: Here's Why Glinda Didn't Go With Elphaba at the End

 By Gillian Blum Posted:

-But, with the emotions running so high in the first part of Universal's adaptation of the Wicked stage musical, it may be easy to not fully process the complex internal journeys Elphaba and Glinda take throughout the scene.
+With the emotions running so high in the first part of Universal's adaptation of the Wicked stage musical, it may be easy to not fully process the complex internal journeys Elphaba and Glinda take throughout the final scene.

-Why Did Glinda Stay Behind in Defying Gravity?
+Why Did Glinda Stay Behind During Defying Gravity?

 Universal

-Glinda and Elphaba parting ways at the end of Wicked Part 1 is a scene with several layers of character development and analysis that offer key glimpses into what makes the two characters tick.
+Glinda and Elphaba parting ways at the end of Wicked Part 1's story is a scene with several layers of character development and analysis that offer key glimpses into what makes the two characters tick.

-It is first worth noting that immediately before "Defying Gravity" in Wicked Part 1, Elphaba and Glinda do attempt to escape together in a hot air balloon in a scene entirely new for the movie, but the plan fails.
+It is worth noting that immediately before "Defying Gravity" in Wicked Part 1, Elphaba and Glinda attempt to escape together in a hot-air balloon in a scene entirely new for the movie, but the plan fails.

-That is to say that without having time to think, talk, and consider, Glinda's instinct was to follow her best friend, proving that Glinda's staying behind was not because of any ideological, moral or even emotional disagreements between her and Elphaba.
+Without having time to think, talk, and consider, Glinda's instinct was to follow her best friend.
+This proves that Glinda's staying behind was not because of any ideological, moral, or emotional disagreements between her and Elphaba.
+It also proved that despite them going on their paths, that choice did not have anything to do with cracks in Glinda and Elphaba's profound friendship.

-Still, ultimately Glinda is given that time to talk things out and think things through, which leads her to choose to stay behind in Oz — to live in what was just revealed to her as a completely unjust world — while Elphaba decides to fly off and take her own journey, defying both gravity and the world she thought she knew.
+Still, Glinda is given time to talk things out and think things through, leading her to stay behind in Oz — to live in what was revealed to her as an utterly unjust world.
+Meanwhile, Elphaba flies off and takes her journey, defying both gravity and the world she thought she knew.

-Elphaba and Glinda both want to fight the injustices their eyes were just opened to in the Emerald City, but need to take their own journeys to do so.
-Glinda's path simply was not the same as Elphaba's.
+Elphaba and Glinda both want to fight the injustices they just witnessed in the Emerald City, but they need to take their own journeys to do so.
+Glinda's path was not the same as Elphaba's.

-Ariana Grande-Butera discussed this in a recent iHeartRadio interview, saying that it is like "real life when you really love someone but the paths that you need to take for your own truth and life and who you are" simply differ, as much as it hurts to say goodbye:
+Ariana Grande discussed this in an iHeartRadio interview, saying that it is like "real life when you really love someone but the paths that you need to take for your own truth and life and who you are" differ, as much as it hurts to say goodbye:

 "It really felt so real.
 And it feels how it feels in real life when you really love someone but the paths that you need to take for your own truth and life and who you are, it's like you can't actually, you can't actually continue growing together, you're growing apart, and you can still love that person so much and acknowledge that that's going to be best for them.
 But it's not going to be best for me.
 So I do have to not self abandon in this moment, and I have to stay where I am.
 And I want you to go there, but I can't join you."

-Grande-Butera adds that Glinda is "really sure in that moment" of the choice she is making, demonstrating being "strong enough to not go," instead of "not strong enough to go:"
+Grande added that Glinda is "really sure in that moment" of the choice she is making, demonstrating being "strong enough to not go" instead of "not strong enough to go:"

 "So I think it's certainty.
 I think she's really sure in that moment.
 And I think that that's strength.
 I don't think that it's that she's not strong enough to go, I think it's that she's strong enough to not go."

-Why Did Elphaba and Glinda Take Different Journeys?
+Why Did Elphaba & Glinda Take Different Journeys?

 A close-up shot of Glinda and Elphaba in